Skip to main content

 • work across different cultures and industries

 For instance, a manager balancing a full-time job may need evening or weekend modules and online sessions.
 A sports professional working with teams might prefer intensive blocks between seasons.
-A flexible yet rigorous structure allows different profiles to engage deeply without compromising standards.
+In addition, a flexible yet rigorous structure allows different profiles to engage deeply without compromising standards.

 Vira Human Training structures its educational offer to support thorough preparation for the final assessment.
 For further clarification on recognition pathways and requirements, refer to ICF credentials explained.

-To make these criteria more concrete, imagine how they translate into real situations in various fields.
+To make these criteria more concrete, consider how they translate into real situations across various fields.

 At school, a head teacher collaborates with you to strengthen communication and collaboration in a team of educators.
-You are able to Coach both individuals and small groups, facilitating dialogue, responsibility and co-ownership of decisions.
+As a result, you are able to Coach both individuals and small groups, facilitating dialogue, responsibility, and co-ownership of decisions.

 Vira Human Training operates as a School of Coaching and an international training hub that integrates these principles into its programs.
-The courses are designed to combine
+Specifically, the courses are designed to combine:

-• solid theoretical foundations on Coaching, communication and behaviour
+• solid theoretical foundations on Coaching, communication, and behavior

 • extensive practice on real cases, both individual and team-based